Periodic Reporting for period 2 - HUMA (HUMAN ADAPTATION TO DIFFERENT ALTITUDES THROUGH TIME AND CLIMATIC CHANGES)

 With the acquisition of the management plan to start the project, the researcher has reached the first Milestone (M1).

-Podcast activity is planned for September 2025.
+Podcast activity was substituted with the uploading of PPT presentations on ZENODO.
 Annual progress reports and proactive contingency arrangements (D1.4 D1.5) were constantly performed.

 About the 70% if the lithic assemblage excavated so far from Beefa Cave (Ethiopia) was studied from the techno-typological and functional point of view (D2.1) a more than acceptable amount to be statistically relevant.
 The ongoing study of the lithic assemblages from the Graziosi’s archive at the Museo and Istituto Fiorentino di Preistoria will determine the completion of Task 2.1.
 The researcher has created a reference collection of obsidian artefacts through experimental knapping and used to perform several tasks (cutting fibers, butchering, scraping wood, etc).
 This reference collection is being used to build a detailed repository of residue analysis (D2.2).
 The environmental data collection (Task 2.2) was obtained through the flotation of the sediment from the site of Beefa Cave (D2.3).
 Samples obtained were sent for identification to specialists, together with many charred wood and animal (herbivore) teeth samples for isotope analysis.
 A targeted experimental collection was created (Task 2.3) to identify residue on lithic artefacts and micro-debris in dental calculus, and it was recorded in a database.
 Experimental data were used to interpret the archaeological data (D2.4).
 With the achievement of D2.1 to D2.4 the researcher has reached M2.